sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ## Goals of the Technique

 * Maximize Accuracy.
-* Minimize quantum classifier size, in terms of quantum gates, layers and number of qubits, thus, reducing the expressibility of the circuits.
+* Minimize quantum classifier size, in terms of quantum gates, layers and number of qubits, thus, reducing the expressivity of the circuits.
 * Generate an automatic and optimized system for data encoding of classical information into the quantum feature maps.
 * Optimization of the circuit structure, gate types and its parameters *θ*.
 * Find robustness classifiers with a high generalization power.